When we think about the skills we’ve developed over our careers, we don’t always think about soft skills.

-A recent Adecco Staffing survey showed that 44% of executives said a lack of soft skills was the biggest proficiency gap they saw in the workforce.
+Adecco staffing conducted a survey showing that 44% of executives think a lack of soft skills was causing the biggest gap in proficiency in the workplace.

 If you want to get hired at an amazing company in today's market, you need to know how to sell your soft skills.